BnMcGn/warflagger/src/texts/faq.md

 ### Can WarFlagger be used in place of the legal system for trying cases and evaluating evidence?

-While its goals are analogous to some things in the court system, OpinML is not intended for any such use.
+While its goals are analogous to some things in the court system, OpinML is not currently intended for legal use.
 For one, it will take significant effort to work out all the possible methods of subversion and causes of inaccuracy in OpinML evidence.
 Perhaps it will some day provide the inspiration for a legal evidence markup system.

-### What other possible uses do you foresee for WarFlagger/OpinML?
+### What other possible uses will WarFlagger/OpinML find?

 Citizen reporting and media verification.
 The **EyeWitness** and **SecondHand** flags were made with this use in mind.